Colorado Rental Application Form

 Landlords of low-income tenants or those offering Section 8 Housing should use a HUD rental application.
 It is specifically designed to only include information that is allowed under subsidized housing rules.

-When you fill in a simple rental application form for Colorado you’ll need to ask for some crucial data from the tenant to make the vetting process as effective as possible.
+When you fill in a simple rental application form for Colorado you’ll need to ask for some crucial details from the tenant to make the vetting process as effective as possible.

 When you create your own application for a rental property you should request the following information: